-Foster Kinship is a small nonprofit human service agency that offers a diverse assortment of theory-based evidence-informed educational and supportive services to formal and informal kinship caregivers living in Clark County, Nevada.
+Foster Kinship is a small nonprofit human service agency that offers a diverse assortment of theory-based evidence-informed educational and supportive services to formal and informal kinship caregivers living in Clark County Nevada (see Figure 1).
 In addition to a 15-person staff, Foster Kinship also has a 10-person Board of Directors.
 To be eligible for Foster Kinship's array of social services, a kinship caregiver must be either a relative or a close family friend (i.e., fictive kin), who is caring for a child(ren) that is unable to live with their biological parent(s) and resides in the state of Nevada (Foster Kinship, 2020b).
 The non-profit agency's primary mission is to:

-- 1 Increase kinship families knowledge of and access to supportive services and programs; - 2 Decrease the risk of children in the state of Nevada from entering a non-kinship placement in the traditional foster care system.
+- (1) increase kinship families knowledge of and access to supportive service and programs; - (2) decrease the risk of children in the state of Nevada from entering a non-kinship placement in the traditional foster care system.